ellesiba/Po-K-Pop-/README.md

 # Po-K-Pop-
-Help your budding pop-star become the very best, like no one ever was!
+Heatthrob always dreamed of being the best K-Pop idol like no one ever was, but only one person stands in his way his childhood rival, Heartbreaker.
+Who will rise to the top.
+Only you can decide...